microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/command/command.md

 To get started, follow the [create the project](../getting-started/create-your-first-extension.md) section in Getting Started section.

+Next, see the [InsertGuidSample](./../../../../New_Extensibility_Model/Samples/InsertGuidExtension) sample for a more complete look at creating an extension with a command.

 # Working with Commands

 This guide is designed to cover the top user scenarios when working with Commands: